STEPHENDIAS10/4s-navigation-tool/README.md

 # 4s-navigation-tool README

-This is the README for your extension "4s-navigation-tool".
-After writing up a brief description, we recommend including the following sections.
+This is the README for extension "4s-navigation-tool".

 ## Overview